 As mentioned earlier, A Back-End Offer happens after a few days; through The Follow Up E-Mails sent to your buyers.
 Why?
 Because you'll need a few days to build up your credibility; through the other products they have bought from you.

-This Is Key To Closing A Back-End Offer Sale {First_Name}!
+Gain Their Trust, Before You Offer Them The Back-End Product; This Is Key To Closing A Back-End Offer Sale {First_Name}!

 *Stay Tuned For Our Next E-Mail: Use These Criteria For Your Front-End Offer.